kernel32dev/sqlx/src/lib.md

 which is useful for libraries building on top of it, **the use of nearly any async function in the API will panic without at least one runtime feature enabled**.

-The chief exception is the SQLite driver, which is runtime-agnostic, including its integration with the query macros.
-However, [`SqlitePool`] _does_ require runtime support for timeouts and spawning internal management tasks.

 ### TLS Support

 For securely communicating with SQL servers over an untrusted network connection such as the internet,